-3. Code Motion and Linda Operations
+2. Code Motion and Linda Operations

-Given the formalization of INIT and RECV operations in Section 2, it is now possible to better describe the code motion of INITs and RECVs relative to the preservation of program semantics.
 In this section we first present two examples of code motion that cause program semantics to be altered, followed by a description of a bifurcated classification scheme for these semantic violations.
-We also presents a discussion of the cases in which it is safe to perform code motion.
+We also present a discussion of the cases in which it is safe to perform code motion.